johnfedoruk/bangular/aio/content/guide/language-service.md

 ext install ng-template
 ```

-Then click the install button to install the Angular Language Service.
+Then click the install button to install the Bangular Language Service.

 ### WebStorm

 In webstorm, you have to install the language service as a dev dependency.
-When Angular sees this dev dependency, it provides the
+When Bangular sees this dev dependency, it provides the
 language service inside of WebStorm.
 Webstorm then gives you
-colorization inside the template and autocomplete in addition to the Angular Language Service.
+colorization inside the template and autocomplete in addition to the Bangular Language Service.

 Here's the dev dependency
 you need to have in `package.json`: